GadgetAngel/j2filter_macro/README.md

 See the example folder or example2 folder for more guidance.

+---
+## Defining the extended_template section for Klipper

+The following items will be needed in [extended_template] of your klipper printer.cfg file:

+``
+[extended_template]
+# Extended_template is used to define the path to your Function Config
+path: /home/pi/klipper_config/ACTIVE/CONFIG/KLIPPER_FUNCTIONS/function_config.yaml
+jinja2_function: True
+jinja2_filter: True
+``

+The following parameters will be needed:

+``
+path  - the path to your yaml file (the path to the python code and the name you will be using inside klipper) jinja2_function - (True,False) set to True if you want to use the python code as a function call and invoke by using two curly braces, otherwise set to False; default is True jinja2_filter- (True,False) set to True if you want to use the python code as a filter and invoke with the '|' character, otherwise set to False; default is False
+---

 When defining the macro, use `extended_macro` as the config name instead of `gcode_macro`.
 To use your function, you will wrap the name with curly brackets (`{gcode_function_name_goes_here}`) if you want to use it as a function call.

 I found that when using my function as a function call was awkward.
 I prefer to use my function as a jinja2 custom filter.